euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

         </application>

     d) For authentication, timeout and data-loss prevention features, all the application activities should extend from `Com.Airwatch.Gateway.UI.GatewayBaseActivity`.
-It allows the application to handle the lifecycle correctly and to manage the state of **AirWatch SDK**.
+It allows the application to handle the lifecycle correctly and to manage the state of **Workspace ONE SDK**.

 ### Features